Modeling Object Dissimilarity for Deep Saliency Prediction: Methodology

-As with the appearance dissimilarity scores, we replicate the normalized size of each object under the extent of its bounding box, so as to create a one-channel feature map of the same spatial resolution as the global one.
+where ${\bf b}_i$ indicates the bounding box of size $w_i \times h_i$, and $W$ and $H$ are the image width and height, respectively.
+As with the appearance dissimilarity scores, we replicate the size dissimilarity of each object under the extent of its bounding box, so as to create a one-channel feature map of the same spatial resolution as the global one.
 We then concatenate it to the global features.
 This process is illustrated in Figure~\ref{fig:sizefig}.
+Note that we calculate size dissimilarity relative to the image size, not relative to the objects.
+We do not calculate size dissimilarities between the objects as this would assign higher dissimilarity values to small objects in the presence of other larger objects, which differs from the way humans view salient objects in a scene (~\cite{Konkle2012}).
+Specifically, when there are multiple objects from the same category but with different sizes, human attention tends to focus on the objects with larger sizes.
+This is what we mimic in our model.